jasonswearingen/godot-csharp-tech/README.md

 WORK IN PROGRESS
 =============

-my target is to build a csharp framework for high performance game logic.
+The end goal is a high performance multithreaded game framework + logic "engine" that uses [Godot](https://godotengine.org/) for presentation.

 Current status
 -------